-- Spray pigeons with water: Kern even recommends spraying pigeons with a water hose, but notes that the birds must be sprayed upon arrival, before they start to establish a regular roosting spot.
+- Spray pigeons with water: Kern even suggests spraying pigeons with a water hose, but notes that the birds must be sprayed upon arrival, before they start to establish a regular roosting spot.
 Once they have established a roost, your impromptu showers won’t keep them from going home.

-Solutions that don’t work
+Solutions that DON'T work

-Though pigeons can cause damage and carry diseases, they also can be effectively controlled.
-However, not every alleged pigeon control works.
+Not every alleged pigeon control works.
 Here are a few urban legends:

-- Loud noises: Loud noises have been suggested for controlling birds, but they are more likely to annoy neighbors than pigeons.
+- Loud noises: Loud noises have been suggested for controlling birds, but they are likely to annoy neighbors more than pigeons.
 City birds are used to city noises, and don’t seem to startle easily.